 |Negotiation/ Decisions:||Impulsive; Endless negotiating||Discussed and agreed upon||Made by parents||Imposed by parents|

-The overall concepts and some items in the Family Map Survey are modified from FACES III developed in 1985 by David H. Olson, Joyce Portner, and Yoav Lavee, Family Social Science, Univ. of Minnesota.
+The basic concepts in the Family Map are modified from FACES III developed by David H. Olson, Joyce Portner, and Yoav Lavee, Family Social Science, Univ. of Minnesota, 1985 .